nmcp88/nmcp88.github.io/content/authors/admin/_index.md

   - course: PhD in Electrical and Computer Engineering
     institution: University of Porto (UP)
     year: 2015
-  - course: MsC. in Electrical and Computer Engineering
+  - course: M.Sc. in Electrical and Computer Engineering
     institution: University of Porto (UP)
     year: 2012